telerik/ajax-docs/api/server/Telerik.Web.UI/TimelineViewSettings.md

 For additional information, please read this
             MSDN article.

+###  NumberOfSlots `Int32`

+The number of slots to display in timeline view.

-###  ColumnHeaderDateFormat `String`
+###  ReadOnly `Boolean`

-Gets or sets the timeline column header date format string.
+Gets or sets a value indicating whether the view is in read-only mode.

 #### Remarks
-For additional information, please read this
-            MSDN article.

-###  TimeLabelSpan `Int32`

-Gets or sets the number of rows/columns each time label spans.
+By default the user is able to insert, edit and delete appointments.
+Use the ReadOnly to disable the editing capabilities of RadScheduler.

-###  SortingMode `AppointmentSortingMode`
+###  ShowDateHeaders `Boolean`

-Gets or sets a value that specifies the sorting mode to use when rendering the appointments.
+Gets or sets a value indicating whether to render date headers for the current view.

 ###  ShowInsertArea `Boolean`